EmersonDeltaV/deltav-edge/system-components.md

 <img src="images/data-diode-architecture.png" width=1000>

-OPSWAT's NetWall Optical Diode is the tested and validated solution for users that need to egress data from the DeltaV system through the DeltaV Edge Environment using a data diode.
-The NetWall Optical Diode reliably transfers data over a hardware enforced one-way communications link enabling secure data sharing between isolated networks.
+OPSWAT's MetaDefender Optical Diode is the tested and validated solution for users that need to egress data from the DeltaV system through the DeltaV Edge Environment using a data diode.
+The MetaDefender Optical Diode reliably transfers data over a hardware enforced one-way communications link enabling secure data sharing between isolated networks.
 The Data Diode supports a wide range of industrial protocols, is highly scalable, and can transfer real-time and historical data while ensuring the security and integrity of your critical assets.

 <img src="images/opswat-data-diode.png" width=500>